Shared Values Initiative

 The university is addressing these concerns and others mentioned in the full report, which you can view on this site.

-Establish an ETHOS fellowship program hosted by the Center for Ethics and Human Values for faculty, staff and students interested in building community around the Shared Values Initiative.
+- Established an ETHOS Fellows Program hosted by the Center for Ethics and Human Values for faculty, staff and students interested in building community around our Shared Values.

 Keep checking the Shared Values Initiative website for more information, ways to participate, and outcomes related to Ohio State's values and ethics efforts.